 Another option is to add some protein to your rice dish.
 Protein takes longer to digest than carbohydrates, so it will help sustain your energy levels throughout the day.

-A simple way to do this is to add some cooked chicken or tofu to your next bowl of rice.
+A simple way to do this is to add some cooked chicken or tofu to your next rice bowl.

 Or, if you’re feeling adventurous, try making a rice dish with beans or lentils.

-Overall, adding protein to your diet is a great way to make sure you’re getting all the nutrients you need to stay energized and healthy.
+Overall, adding protein to your diet is a great way to ensure you get all the nutrients you need to stay energized and healthy.

 3. You’re Stressed Out

-When you’re feeling stressed, your body releases cortisol, a hormone that increases your appetite.
+When stressed, your body releases cortisol, a hormone that increases your appetite.
 The problem is that cortisol also causes cravings for high-fat, high-sugar comfort foods.

-To avoid stress eating, try reaching for some brown rice instead of mindlessly eating or giving into your sweet tooth.
+Try reaching for some brown rice instead of mindlessly eating or giving in to your sweet tooth to avoid stress eating.

 Rice can be one of those comfort foods that are high in quick calories, and the phenomenon is similar to when you’re craving sugar.

-Plus, rice is usually served warm and many people grew up eating rice in their childhood.
-For these reasons rice can seem soothing.
+Plus, rice is usually served warm, and many people grew up eating rice during childhood.
+For these reasons, rice can seem soothing.

 The complex carbohydrates in brown rice will help regulate your blood sugar and give you the calmness and serenity you need to get through whatever is stressing you out.